Stanley Fish: Fish and university politics

 Fish has written extensively on the politics of the university, having taken positions supporting campus speech codes and criticizing political statements by universities or faculty bodies on matters outside their professional areas of expertise.

+After the founding of the Duke chapter of the National Association of Scholars in 1990, Fish wrote to the university provost, suggesting that NAS members be excluded from committees making tenure and curriculum decisions.
+His request sparked controversy at Duke and among U.S. academics, and was ultimately denied.

-He argued in January 2008 on his New York Times-syndicated blog that the humanities are of no instrumental value, but have only intrinsic worth.
+Fish argued in January 2008 on his New York Times-syndicated blog that the humanities are of no instrumental value, but have only intrinsic worth.
 He explains, "To the question 'of what use are the humanities?', the only honest answer is none whatsoever.
 And it is an answer that brings honor to its subject.
 Justification, after all, confers value on an activity from a perspective outside its performance.
 An activity that cannot be justified is an activity that refuses to regard itself as instrumental to some larger good.
 The humanities are their own good.
 There is nothing more to say, and anything that is said diminishes the object of its supposed praise."

 Fish has lectured across the US at many universities and colleges including Florida Atlantic University, Brown University, Baylor University, the University of Pennsylvania, Harvard University, University of Toronto, Columbia University, the University of Vermont, the University of Georgia, the University of Louisville, San Diego State University, the University of Kentucky, Bates College, the University of Central Florida, the University of West Florida, and the Benjamin N. Cardozo School of Law.